supaIC/cycles-distro/README.md

 ### Getting Setup:

-You will need DFX and NodeJS setup to use this repo.
-This project uses the Azle developent kit.
+You will need to have DFX and NodeJS set up to use this repo.
+This project uses the Azle development kit from Demergent Labs.
 If you need help getting setup, check out these links:

 DFX Setup: https://internetcomputer.org/docs/current/developer-docs/getting-started/install
 NodeJS Setup: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm